 A compensation strategy or plan describes how a company intends to align HR costs with its overall goals.
 A compensation strategy helps promote salary equity internally.
 It also defines a competitive approach to attracting new talent.

 To set a compensation strategy, you first need to look at your organization’s goals.
 What do you want to achieve this year?
 Longer term?
 What skills are needed to get you there, and what does that talent cost?
-Include the CEO, board, top leadership and other stakeholders as you brainstorm: If you want to grow the business, think about rewarding salespeople.
+Include the CEO, board, top leadership, and other stakeholders as you brainstorm.
+For example, if you want to grow the business, think about rewarding salespeople.
 If employee retention is an issue, benchmarking may shed light on compensation solutions.

 Salary Benchmarking Surveys

-Even with the best consultants and sources, there’s no substitute for industry insights born of long experience, so ensure that senior people review data that will be used to set pay grades.
+Even with the best consultants and sources, there’s no substitute for industry insights born of long experience, so be sure to have senior people review data that will be used to set pay grades.

 Job Matching Methodologies